 - Beaches are not a priority

-Where To Stay In Zakynthos For Families?
+Best Places to Stay In Zakynthos For Families?

 Kalamaki is the most popular tourist resort for families, particularly those with young children.
-The eponymous beach, which runs along the south of the region, is a long expanse of soft golden sand against shallow waters, perfect for young children to paddle and play.
+The eponymous beach, which runs along the south of the region, is a long expanse of soft golden sandy beaches against shallow waters, perfect for young children to paddle and play.
 Meanwhile there are several facilities dedicated to keeping children of various ages entertained, including the Caretta Fun Park Centre and the Kalamaki Mini Golf course.

 The Vanessa Hotel is a ‘very good’ option near the beach, with a large pool and family bar area.

 Vasilikos is another excellent option, at the end of the southeastern peninsula of the island.
 Smaller and quieter than the resort town of Kalamaki, Vasilikos has a number of smaller beaches to choose from.
 The Zakynthos Sea Turtle Rescue & Information Centre is a wonderful place for the whole family to learn about the island’s endangered Caretta Caretta turtles.